This presentation works best in landscape mode.

 |---|---|---|

-| Single sale, multi-fulfillment | None | $89/loc |
+| Single sale, multi-fulfillment | Tray: not in features | $89/loc |

-| BOPIS + cross-channel exchange | None | Yes |
+| BOPIS + cross-channel exchange | Tray: not in features | Yes |

-| Omnichannel customer recognition | None | Yes |
+| Omnichannel customer recognition | Tray: basic registry only | Yes |

-| Native e-commerce + POS in one stack | None | No (LatAm) |
+| Native e-commerce + POS in one stack | Tray (BR, in consolidation) | No (LatAm) |

-Outcome: category leadership in LatAm omnichannel.
+Outcome: category leadership in LatAm omnichannel as the only mature player.

 BR-first with Stone.
 AR + MX as intent, no provider yet.